zzj-bj/SCHISM_Z/README.md

     - Option 1: Preprocessing
     - Option 2: Train a new model.
     - Option 3: Make predictions using a trained model.
+The option '1: Preprocessing' opens a new menu.
+This new menu allows you to generate a file in 'Json' format or to normalize masks.
 ---
 ### Preprocesing
 In this menu, we have access to two options that allow us to: